← Back to Blog

 So my setup is beautifully, wonderfully simple: When we’re parked up, I just grab it from under the cushion, plug it in, and leave it out to soak up the sun’s rays!

-Testing the solar panel setup at home
+Testing Eco-Worthy solar panel system setup at home for VW campervan

 Testing the setup at home before hitting the road